- THIS WORKSHOP IS NOW FULL AND A WAIT LIST IS BEING MAINTAINED. Contact us: firstname.lastname@example.org.

 What are the objectives of the workshop?

-- To expose researchers and trainees to helpful tools for different phases of the research cycle, that may be used for designing and undertaking research which includes patient partners on the team.
+To expose researchers/ trainees to helpful tools that may be used for undertaking research with patient partners.

-- To provide an opportunity for researchers/trainees to network enabling potential collaboration on future shared initiatives.
+To provide an opportunity for researchers/trainees to network enabling potential future collaboration.

-- To share information, and enable discussion, regarding the services available from the BC SUPPORT Unit to assist teams in developing grant applications and undertaking projects which are in alignment with the definition of patient-oriented research.
+To share information, and enable discussion, regarding the services available from the BC SUPPORT Unit.

 Who is hosting the workshop?